 Down Dog is great for core and stretching out those hamstrings

 I like to do what they call “pedal it out” where you stretch your calves by literally pedaling each leg up and down.
 Start with tabletop and slide your hips and glute back and point your butt to the sky.
 You are basically going to be in the shape of an upside down “V” with arms about shoulder-width apart and your glutes pointing up.
 You want to have your hands flat on the mat.
 Make sure the bend at the wrist is about 45 degree, and NOT closer to 90 degrees.
 For me, this pose is great for the hamstrings, calves, low back area and spine.

 Childs pose is another one of my favorites

 This is great for a full backstretch.
 I feel this in my lats, and my lower back.
 This is great for opening up the hips.
 You start in tabletop, on all fours.
 With your arms stretched out in front of you, sit back so your butt is almost touching your heels.

 By the end of the session, it’s time to get comfy.
 You take your favorite pose, we always end up with the lights down low, flat on our back in corpse pose.
 This is my favorite, as it means the intensity is now over with (even though I love it), and it’s time to chill for a few minutes.
 At this point, I am ready for a nice little snooze, let my mind wander and relax.

 Well, I hope you enjoy the yoga poses and they can help you like they have helped me with my back pain issues.
-Please let me know if you have any questions and I will do my best to answer them.
 If you are looking for a yoga mat click here.